Table Of Contents

 eG Innovations

 This platform provides Azure cloud, on-premises, and hybrid IT infrastructure monitoring.
-EG Innovations merges application and infrastructure health monitoring to provide complete visibility across all IT layers and tiers – spanning application code and bare metal, user experience and business transactions, network and cloud, as well as virtualization and storage.
+EG Innovations merges application and infrastructure health monitoring to provide complete visibility across all IT layers and tiers—spanning application code and bare metal, user experience and business transactions, network and cloud, and virtualization and storage.

 The tool delivers by revealing deep availability metrics, performance insights, and resource utilization patterns.
 You can then use its historical analyses to pinpoint and fix operational issues that may negatively affect your business.